 Founded in 2015, Cutii (formerly known as Yumii) has raised $1.2 million to develop a robot helping in at-home elderly care.
 The friendly-looking robot has its work cut out for him as global population is aging rapidly – the UN expects the number of people above 60 will triple by 2100.
 Joining the ranks of its peers in our article “Robotics and AI Assist in Caring for the Elderly” Cutii offers activities, companionship, and direct contact with caregivers through voice commands or remote control.

 Features include speech recognition, vocal synthesis, facial recognition, fall detection, alarm management, and Internet of Things capability.
 While Cutii can’t help with menial tasks (it doesn’t have arms), it can operate autonomously if required, and its monthly subscription package for $110 comes with video activities like cooking, relaxation exercises, yoga, or fitness classes (just in case grandma can’t figure out how to use Youtube).

 Founded in 2014, Babyprogress has raised $800,000 to design a childbirth simulation called SIM37.
 Their system maps the fetus, its position, and the birth canal using MRI and 3D imaging with a graphical processor (GPU) and assesses the mechanical risks of childbirth with an AI simulation.
 Parents are informed of risks before the delivery and can make decisions accordingly so the whole process becomes personalized, predictive and preventive.
 According to Babyprogress, this is the only method that gives parents a safe and personalized risk assessment.

 Ultrasound is inefficient at the end of a pregnancy, because the small pelvis bones interfere with the ultrasound waves, X-ray scanning exposes the fetus to radiation, and scanning of the pelvis only gives general results.
 The examinations are prescribed by a GP or gynecologist and are conducted weekly for 37 weeks before delivery at one of the four MRI centers in Paris.
-The series of examinations costs $1100 and does not yet have insurance coverage.
+The series of examinations cost $1100 and does not yet have insurance coverage.
 Babyprogress only operates in France at the moment and does not have an international website.